Tips and Tricks to Getting Rid Of Stuff!

 I may have been compensated for this post.
 Please keep in mind that it affects you in no way financially.
 If an item is being reviewed, I am not obligated to give a positive review and always use my own words.
-This disclosure is in accordance with Federal Trade Commission’s 16 CFR, Part 255: Guides Concerning the Use of Endorsements and Testimonials in Advertising.
+This disclosure is in accordance with the Federal Trade Commission’s 16 CFR, Part 255: Guides Concerning the Use of Endorsements and Testimonials in Advertising.
 If you would like a review done contact Dannelle at firstname.lastname@example.org

 One of the perks of knowing you are moving in a year – you have plenty of time to sort through your house and get ready!
 Closet by closet, shelf by shelf, I have been sorting things and playing the game of “keep it, pack it, get rid of it”.
 Getting Rid Of Stuff makes a big difference!
 I can’t believe how much stuff our little 11,000 square foot house actually holds!

 It’s the “get rid of it” stuff that keeps me really busy!
 Some things simply have no useful life left in them and end up in the garbage.
-Some things end up on Freecycle because they have SOME life in them yet, but aren’t sell able – like Sarah’s outgrown play clothes that might have a spot or two on them thanks to the sandbox, etc.
+Some things end up on Freecycle because they have SOME life in them yet, but aren’t sellable – like Sarah’s outgrown play clothes that might have a spot or two on them thanks to the sandbox, etc.

-After 8 weeks of purging things (and out of only two of our rooms!)
-I had more than enough stuff for our sale this weekend!
+After 8 weeks of purging things (and out of only two of our rooms!), I had more than enough stuff for our sale this weekend!
 You can park 4 cars in our driveway – just to give you an idea on size – and, after lining both sides with tables, it was packed!

 One side was all household, child, books, etc and one side was for my Tupperware clearance.
 I have a rotating inventory for fairs, mall events, vendor functions, etc. My consultants that work those, place orders under themselves to replace what they sell on their shifts.
-This way they make commission, get sales credit for contest gifts and bonus checks, they get to keep the host gifts for their own business.
+This way they make a commission, get sales credit for contest gifts and bonus checks, they get to keep the host gifts for their own business.
 I get a constantly rotating inventory that is always “fresh”.
 It’s a win-win.

 I have done my sale every year for 15 years now, and people know it’s time to “hit the Tupperware lady’s sale”….my regulars come back, year after year.
 With the added influx of technology – my sale grows.
 They use their cell phones to call family and friends, text each other and more…these items are all about 50% off of catalog retail — I still come out OK on it all and they are getting a great price on new, never used Tupperware.

-Timing is everything, I piggy back off the same days and hours of the local church on my street who has their own big sale…that way, I don’t have to pay to advertise, they did it all for me (he he he)!
+Timing is everything, I piggyback off the same days and hours of the local church on my street who has their own big sale…that way, I don’t have to pay to advertise, they did it all for me (he he he)!

-I am doing Thursday, Friday and Saturday this year — I made about $500 on the first day and am off to a great start for today, day number two.
+I am doing Thursday, Friday, and Saturday this year — I made about $500 on the first day and am off to a great start for today, day number two.
 All NON- Tupperware items will be 50% off on Saturday, then get boxed up and to to the sale at the end of June at my Mom’s house.
-That sale is in 8 weeks which gives me just about enough time to get thru my attic, organize and purge it all and add to my garage sale pile.
+That sale is in 8 weeks which gives me just about enough time to get thru my attic, organize and purge it all and add it to my garage sale pile.

 Start looking around your house and see what you could turn into cash!
 That isn’t the biggest perk of having a sale – it’s the cleaner, less cluttered home you will have!